shuozhixu/Modelling_2024/README.md

 Run the simulation with files `lmp_300K.in`, `min.CoCrNi_27nmx_27nmy_27nmz_random.dat`, and `CoCrNi.lammps.eam`.

 Once it is finished, go to the file `log.lammps` and find the first block of data that starts with a line `Step Lx Ly Lz`.
-The first column of the data block starts from 0, increasing in increment of 100, and stops at 10000.
+The first column of the data block starts from 0, increasing in increments of 100, and stops at 10000.

 In fact, we will find that the first line of the block is